 What a big week this is.
 Only 4 more weeks to go before the end of your first trimester which somehow, may not seem all that far away.
-It’s still really important to be careful about limiting your exposure to any toxins, viruses or chemicals which could potentially harm the baby as it’s forming.
+It’s still really important to be careful about limiting your exposure to any toxins, viruses or chemicals which could potentially harm your baby as it’s forming.
 You don’t need to live in a bubble, but just be aware and focus on staying well and healthy.

 How am I looking?

 You still won’t look like you are pregnant when you are 8 weeks pregnant, but you are certainly feeling like it.
-Pregnancy hormones will be working overtime in supporting the baby to grow and establish itself even more firmly into your uterine wall.
+Pregnancy hormones will be working overtime in supporting your baby to grow and establish itself even more firmly into your uterine wall.
 Your breasts are likely to have increased in size and weight and your waistline is quickly disappearing.
-You may often feel dizzy or lightheaded, not as decisive as you usually are, or just a little vague.
+You may often feel slightly dizzy or lightheaded, not as decisive as you usually are, or just a little vague.
 You can put all this down to the normal symptoms of early pregnancy.

 What’s in the fridge?

 This week you are still likely to be feeling sick and turned off by the thought of eating particular foods.
 Some experts say this is nature’s way of protecting the baby from potentially harmful foods.
 Give into food cravings if you’re having them, no matter how odd they seem.
-Some women actually crave non-edible foodstuffs like chalk, sand and even mud.
+Some women actually crave non-edible foodstuffs like chalk, detergent, sand and even mud.
 Obviously, it’s worth putting some boundaries around your cravings if some things start to look too tempting to resist.

 When you are 8 weeks pregnant you could also find your tolerance for exercise isn’t what it usually is.
 You may find yourself getting breathless or just tiring more easily.
 This may be the time to think about changing your exercise programme to something which is less strenuous and with a lower impact.
 It’s still important to move every day and incorporate some exercise and activity into your daily routine.
 Women who gain excessive pregnancy weight can have more difficult deliveries and are at a greater risk of obstetric complications.